LLNL/radiuss-ci/docs/sphinx/user_guide/use_spack.rst

 * compilers path, and other toolkits (cuda if required), etc.
 * paths to installed dependencies.

-This provides an easy way to build <Project> based on `Spack
+This provides an easy way to build your project based on `Spack
 <https://github.com/spack/spack>`_ and encapsulated in `Uberenv
 <https://github.com/LLNL/uberenv>`_.